 VizE Lab staff are available to meet individually with researchers and research groups to advise on a wide-range of topics related to ethnographic data and visualization.
 Email Jeffrey Himpele to make an appointment.

-We will be offering expanding online and offline lab resources for developing ethnographic projects as with resources and guidance from the lab's expert staff on a wide range of issues.
-Associated researchers may use the online space as a private platform for working with their data, and then as a public platform for disseminating their data and ethnographies on the web.
-During incubation, researchers also workshop their works in progress to gather feedback.
-Write to Jeffrey Himpele to discuss bringing your ethnographic project to VizE Lab or to explore a research collaboration with us.
+We offer expanded online and offline lab resources for developing ethnographic projects as well as resources and guidance from the lab's staff on a wide range of issues.
+We can advise you in writing a data management plan (DMP) as part of an IRB protocol or grant applications that require a DMP, as well as help in creating safe data repositories that are consistent with Princeton's IRB and OIT standards.
+Associated researchers may use the Lab's online space as a secure private platform for working with their data, and then as a public platform for publishing data visualizations and other web-based media.
+During incubation, researchers may also use the Lab space to workshop their projects in progress and gather feedback.
+Write to Jeffrey Himpele to discuss bringing your ethnographic project to the VizE Lab or to explore a research collaboration.

-The VizE Lab will host or lead workshops for small groups of researchers.
+The VizE Lab hosts and leads workshops for small groups of researchers.
 Topics might include:

 - Demonstrations of tools for visual media management